asweigart/pwinput/README.md

 PWInput
 ======

 A cross-platform Python module that displays **** for password input.
-Works on Windows, unlike getpass.
 Formerly called stdiomask.

 Installation
 ------------